 There may also be times where you will have to purchase your own books.
 The cost of books varies for different courses.
 You are strongly advised to check with your department to find out any extra costs anticipated.
 You will have to pay for your own stationery, computer disks/memory sticks and photocopying.

 - All students are entitled to 30% discount on travel in London but only if you have a Student OYSTER card.
 You can apply for your Student OYSTER card on the Transport for London (TFL) website.

 - A Young Person's Railcard will entitle you to one third off normal nationwide train fares so that you can visit other parts of the UK.
-You can apply for the railcard here.
+Apply for the railcard.

 - Cycling is a fast and cheap way of travelling but remember to stay safe and always wear a helmet - cycling safety information can be found on the Government website UK Government website and also on the Transport for London website.